ruandre/email-snippets/README.md

 ### Style:

-To make your code easier to read and maintain (e.g. changes via `Find -> Replace` and changes to the CSS), maintain precise negative space like this:
+To make your code easier to read and edit (e.g. modifying CSS, or changes via `Find -> Replace`), maintain precise negative space like this:

 ```html
 <table align="left"